 Website has strange font.
 If you highlight over it and right-click you'll see it states 300,000.
 The 3 just looks like an 8.

 MS would have you believe they are pioneering this cloud technology....Cloud technology has been used for various services long before MS got in the mix.
-Example; On console, [email protected] MS loves to take credit for things...Sega Dreamcast was 1st to have online component on console, but sadly failed.
+Example; On console, [email protected] was cloud based power computing done on the PS3 back in 2006 to assist in finding cures via combined number crunching.
+MS loves to take credit for things...Sega Dreamcast was 1st to have online component on console, but sadly failed.
 MS then brings Xbox Live and acts like they invented it!
 It's old hat MS....you're an infant in the cloud space.

 Did you know that MS had a hand in designing the Dreamcast.
 They helped design it's features, among them a built in modem for playing games online and using a web browser.
 MS also provided the OS for Dreamcast with Windows CE.
 Windows CE was a special modular version of windows for integrated devices.
 Dreamcasts OS was highly praised for it's time.
 While MS does like to take credit for things they don't always invent, they should be given credit where it's due.